Jiang-Xueying/Jiang-Xueying.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a third year Ph.D. student at <a href="https://www.ntu.edu.sg/">Nanyang Technological University</a>, supervised by Prof. <a href="https://personal.ntu.edu.sg/shijian.lu/index.htm">Lu Shijian</a>.
+I'm a Ph.D. student at <a href="https://www.ntu.edu.sg/">Nanyang Technological University</a>, supervised by Prof. <a href="https://personal.ntu.edu.sg/shijian.lu/index.htm">Lu Shijian</a>.
 I received my B.S. degree from <a href="https://www.pku.edu.cn/">Peking University</a> in 2022, supervised by Prof. <a href="http://www.vie.group/ttj">Jiang Tingting</a>.

 My research interests include computer vision and deep learning, especially in the fields of 3D/2D scene understanding.